 That’s why I’m here – and why I don’t see myself doing anything different any time soon.

 Learn more about research careers at MD Anderson.

 Simona Colla, Ph.D., Associate Professor, recipient of the 2022 Wilson S. Stone Memorial Award, was a Keynote Speaker at the Leading Edge of Cancer Research Symposium, November 17-18, 2022.

 Nature Medicine, Research Briefing: Overcoming myelodysplastic syndrome progression after frontline therapy

 “The investigators did an incredibly exhaustive analysis of samples from patients with MDS and were able to pinpoint the biological mechanisms that are responsible for treatment failure.
-Taking their discoveries one step further, they identified a therapy combination that is clinically effective and has a great potential to improve the outcomes of patients in whom current standard therapies have failed.” ~Editorial team, Nature Medicine
+Taking their discoveries one step further, they identified a therapy combination that is clinically effective and has a great potential to improve the outcomes of patients in whom current standard therapies have failed.” ~Editorial Team, Nature Medicine

-Nattakan Thongon, Ph.D., was a speaker at the Emerging Scientist session at the 15th Annual FlowTex Conference.
+Nattakan Thongon, Ph.D., was a speaker at the Emerging Scientist Session at the 15th Annual FlowTex Conference.

 Nattakan Thongon, Ph.D., was awarded the American Society of Hematology (ASH) Research Restart Award.

-Irene Ganan-Gomez, Ph.D., was awarded the Kimberly Patterson Fellowship in Leukemia Research, The University of Texas MD Anderson Cancer Center Endowed Fellowship Award Program, was awarded to Irene Ganan-Gomez.
+Irene Ganan-Gomez, Ph.D., was awarded the Kimberly Patterson Fellowship in Leukemia Research from The University of Texas MD Anderson Cancer Center Endowed Fellowship Award Program.